shishirneupane/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky
-A VanillaJS app that takes your date of birth and lucky number and tells whether your birthday is lucky or not - (mark 11)
+A VanillaJS app that takes your date of birth and lucky number as inputs and tells whether your birthday is lucky or not - (mark 11)

 ## Technologies used: